Grinding

 Downstream Flotation

-Copper, lead-zinc, and graphite flotation all depend on grind size hitting the right liberation window.
+Copper, lead-zinc, and graphite flotation require grind-size targets tied to the tested liberation window.

 Magnetic Separation